WuWaA/Processing-Points-Generation/README.md

 ![Two Functions With Slope](https://github.com/WuWaA/Processing-Points-Generation/raw/master/function%20both%20slope%202.png)

 Functions could be combined, and amount of points could be controlled easily
-I use 'probability' to control weight of each function, it can be changed by multiply a number such as 0.5 (and will casue half weight of that function)
+I use 'probability' to control weight of each function
+It can be changed by multiply a number such as 0.5
+And will casue half weight of that function
 After change weight, the 'threshold' should be changed
 You can find detailed comment in the project file
 Hopes that can help